London Fields Primary School

 How Music is taught at London Fields Primary School

-Every year group has three Music topics that focuses on a particular style of Music, for example Samba in Y5, or a particular piece of music, for instance ‘The Spark Catchers’ by Hannah Kendall in Y6.
+Every year group has music topics that focuses on a particular style of Music, for example Samba in Y5, or a particular piece of music, for instance ‘The Spark Catchers’ by Hannah Kendall in Y6.
 Each Music topic is carefully planned to allow children to accumulate and continuously build upon their musical knowledge and develop their musical skills.

 The ‘Big Ideas’ that underpin Music are: